 - a.
 Program Objectives.
-The expected results of this program are: - A safe and orderly environment will be provided for inmates and staff. - Living conditions for inmates in disciplinary segregation and administrative detention will meet or exceed applicable standards. - Accurate and complete records will be maintained on conditions and events in special housing units.
+The expected results of this program are: - Special Housing Unit placement should always serve a specific penological purpose. - Inmates are housed in the least restrictive setting necessary to ensure their own safety, as well as the safety of staff, other inmates, and the public. - A safe and orderly environment will be provided for staff and inmates. - Living conditions for inmates in disciplinary segregation and administrative detention will meet or exceed applicable standards. - Accurate and complete records will be maintained on conditions and events in special housing units.